growingspaghetti/growingspaghetti.github.io/src/introduction.md

 </div>

 🎞️ Junmin Lee, Graph data structure and graph representation (Part 1 of 2)\
-It was helpful to watch this video at that point not to sink in the confusion.
+It was helpful for me to watch this video at that point so as not to sink in the confusion.
 <div class="thumbnail">
 <a href="https://www.youtube.com/watch?v=JDP1OVgoa0Q" target="_blank" rel="noopener noreferrer"><img loading="lazy" src="./imgs/gra.png"></a>
 </div>